mendersoftware/mender-docs/08.Server-integration/04.Mender-Gateway/10.Mutual-TLS-authentication/01.Keys-and-certificates/docs.md

 ## PKI keys and certificates

-To set up Mender Gateway in  mtls mode for evaluation, you need the following keys and certificates:
+To set up Mender Gateway in  mutual TLS mode for evaluation, you need the following keys and certificates:
 * `ca-private.key` - the private key of the Certificate Authority (CA)
 * `ca.crt` the self signed certificate of the Certification Authority (CA)
 * `server.crt` -  the public server certificate for Mender Gateway signed by the CA